Estuary

 • Time travel: Snowflake not only archives data.
 It allows you to view and modify historical data for up to 90 days.

 Snowflake has helped redefine data management and how a data warehouse can be used as more of a data lake by allowing companies to store unlimited amounts of raw data without having to spend on compute.
-It allowed companies to implement modern data engineering best practices, to extract and load raw data directly into Snowflake as a modern data cloud platform, and then transform data as needed not just for analytics, but for other workloads as well including machine learning and AI.
+This approach enables companies to implement modern data engineering best practices: extracting and loading raw data directly into Snowflake as a data cloud platform, then transforming it as needed for analytics and for other workloads, such as machine learning and AI.

 You have a few options to move data from Postgres to Snowflake, from completely manual approaches or scripts to using pre-built connectors and data integration products.